Join or Sign In

 Larry David, Curb Your Enthusiasm

-John P. Johnson/HBORob McElhenney, Charlie Day, and Glenn Howerton have spoken at length about Curb Your Enthusiasm's influence on Sunny, from the low-budget aesthetic of its early seasons to its curmudgeonly protagonist.
-Curb is a show that needs no introduction, but I'll give one anyway: In case you somehow haven't heard of it, Larry David plays a version of himself and the series follows him as he drifts through life being inconvenienced by normal, everyday things.
-In 11 seasons, nothing has really changed, and that's the whole point.
+Rob McElhenney, Charlie Day, and Glenn Howerton have spoken at length about Curb Your Enthusiasm's influence on Sunny, from the low-budget aesthetic of its early seasons to its curmudgeonly protagonist.
+Curb is a show that needs no introduction, but I'll give one anyway: The series stars Larry David, who plays a heightened version of himself, and follows him as he endures life's many inconveniences.
+After 11 seasons, nothing has really changed, and that's the whole point.
 Much like Sunny, it's kind of incredible that this show is still funny after all these years.

 Chris Redd, Langston Kerman, Jak Knight, and Sam Jay, Bust Down